-The CYA Library offers its students, faculty and staff excellent library facilities with a comprehensive and updated print and electronic collection.
+The CYA Library offers CYA students, faculty, and staff excellent library facilities and contains a comprehensive and updated print and electronic collection.

 JSTOR - Arts and Sciences II Collection

-A database that provides full text for more than 200 journals.
+This database provides full text of more than 200 journals.
 These include journals in archaeology, classical studies, history, economics, political science and Middle Eastern studies.
 Access to JSTOR is available from CYA computers.

 Directory of Open Access Journals (DOAJ)

 The DOAJ is an online directory that indexes and provides access to high quality, open access, peer-reviewed journals.

 The print collection of the CYA Library can be searched via the online catalog.
 Users are allowed to log in to the catalog using their username/password and can then view their circulation history, place holds, and create bibliographic lists.
 Students are always welcome to request a tutorial on how to use the catalog and find materials in the library.
 An online manual is also available here.

 CYA Library Subject Guides

-A tool that provides research assistance to CYA students.
-It consists of guides compiled by the librarian to help CYA students find some of the most useful resources on their subject.
-The resources come either from the Library collections or from the Internet.
+This tool provides research assistance to CYA students.
+It consists of guides compiled by the librarian to help CYA students find some of the most useful resources on their subjects.
+The resources come either from the library collections or from the Internet.

 CYA students have access to one of the most important libraries in Athens, The Blegen Library of the American School of Classical Studies.
-The library focuses on all aspects of Greece and the Greeks from the earliest prehistory through late antiquity and currently has about 105,000 volumes and nearly 700 periodicals.
+This library focuses on all aspects of Greece and the Greeks from earliest prehistory through late antiquity, and it currently houses approximately 105,000 volumes and nearly 700 periodicals.
 It is one of the premier research libraries in the world and the best in Greece.

-For help with further research on a topic, our librarian can assist with access to other academic and special libraries throughout Athens.
+For help with further research on a topic, our librarian can assist you with access to other academic and specialist libraries throughout Athens.